I've been promising them to the audience for four...

 There are 350 garden plots on it as remnants of when the food bank ran the property.

-It is twenty years later.
+It is 20 years later.

 Well, that decision has set off a confrontation between the gardeners.

-Who are these people that are that are that are gardening these 350 plots?
+Now, who are these 350 people who are these people that are gardening these 350 plots?

 Well, in the news, they are described as newly arrived Hispanics.

-So the gardeners, the newly arrived Hispanics, the developer, uh, and busybody Hollywood celebrities are now in a battle over keeping these 14 acres for the newly arrived Hispanics so they can run their gardens.
+So the gardeners, the newly arrived Hispanics, the developer, and busybody Hollywood celebrities are now in a battle over keeping these 14 acres for the newly arrived Hispanics so they can run their gardens.

-The gardeners, the newly arrived Hispanics, went to court to fight eviction from the 14 acre property.
+The gardeners, the newly arrived Hispanics, went to court to fight eviction from the 14-acre property.

 And they lost.